dotnet/Silk.NET/README.md

 3. Once you've pushed a commit, open a [**draft pull request**](https://github.blog/2019-02-14-introducing-draft-pull-requests/).
 Do this **before** you actually start working.
 4. Make your commits in small, incremental steps with clear descriptions.
 5. Tag a maintainer when you're done and ask for a review!

+<h2 align="center">Funding</h2>
+Silk.NET requires significant effort to maintain, as such we greatly appreciate any financial support you are able to provide!

+This helps ensure Silk.NET's long term viability, and to help support the developers who maintain Silk.NET in their free time.
+[Dylan](https://github.com/sponsors/Perksey) and [Kai](https://github.com/sponsors/HurricanKai) are accepting GitHub Sponsorships.

 <h1 align="center">Further resources</h1>